Simple, Kid-Friendly Pumpkin Waffles Recipe!

 If you loved this pumpkin waffle recipe, check out some of my healthier pumpkin breakfast recipes:

 - 1/4 c.
 Swerve Brown Sugar Substitute, or regular brown sugar

 - 1/2 tsp. salt

-- Preheat a waffle iron, and lightly spray with non-stick spray.
-(Follow appropriate temperature cooking directions according to your waffle iron.)
-To the hot iron, ladle the batter on to the waffle iron, and cook according to machine directions.
-Square irons versus round irons may differ slightly.
+- Preheat waffle iron.
+(Follow appropriate temperature and cooking directions according to your users manual.)
+To the hot iron add about 3/4 cup of batter (for a large, round waffle), and cook according to machine directions.
+Square versus round irons may differ slightly.

-- Keep waffles warm on a cookie sheet in a warm oven if desired.
+- Keep waffles warm on a baking sheet in a warm oven, if desired.
 Serve right away while hot.

 Storage: refrigerate any leftovers in an airtight container.
 Separate waffles with sheets of waxed or parchment paper.
 Waffles will keep refrigerated for up to three days.

 Freezing: waffles can be frozen in an airtight container or Zip-loc freezer bag.
 Will keep frozen for up to two months.

 To reheat, place in toaster or toaster oven, either cold or frozen.
 Toast until hot and crispy.